-You may not see any symptoms at all, besides a drop in tuber production, and your plants may look bushier than normal.
-Or, you may see chlorosis, dead spots in tubers, leaf crinkling, mosaic, ringspot, and smaller leaves.
-[Sadly, I was unable to find any photos I could use.]
+You may not see symptoms other than a drop in tuber production.
+Your plants may look bushier.
+Or, you may see chlorosis, dead spots in tubers, leaf crinkling, mosaics, ringspots, and smaller leaves.

 Potato virus X management

-Potato X disease is not transmitted by insects.
-It is only spread mechanically, on tools, clothing, and infected roots and tubers.
-If you avoid walking through infected areas and only use clean, disease-free seed potatoes, you should be able to prevent this disease.
-Crop rotation can help break the cycle.
+Potato X disease is spread mechanically on tools, clothing, and infected roots and tubers.
+Avoid walking through potentially infected areas and use clean, disease-free seed potatoes to prevent this disease.
+Crop rotation can help break the cycle once it occurs.

-Since potato X also appears on weeds in the same family, it’s a good idea to keep bindweed away from your susceptible crops.
-Heck, it’s always a good idea to keep bindweed out of your garden and landscape.
+Since potato X also appears on weeds in the same families, pull any bindweed growing near susceptible crops.
+Heck, it’s always a good idea to get rid of bindweed.

-Some potato varieties, such as Atlantic, HiLite Russet, Norwis, and Sebago, show some resistance to PVX, so you may want to use them in your potato patch.
+Some potato varieties, such as Atlantic, HiLite Russet, Norwis, and Sebago, are somewhat resistant to PVX, so you may want to use them in your potato patch.